 There is no such thing as a perfect house.
 If the inspector identifies problems, it doesn’t mean you should or shouldn’t buy the house, only that you will know in advance what to expect.

 Can a house fail an inspection?

 No. A professional home inspection is an examination of the current condition of a house, not an appraisal, which determines market value.
 It is not a municipal inspection, which verifies local code compliance.
 A home inspector, therefore, will not pass or fail a house, but rather describe its physical condition and indicate what components and systems may need major repair or replacement.

-We are based in Putnam County, TN and will travel in about one-hour's range (one direction) from home base.
-If you're not sure, it never hurts to ask!
+We are based in Putnam County, TN and will travel about one-hour’s distance from home base.
+If you’re not sure, it never hurts to ask!
 Just give us a call.

 I only had a 4-point inspection done on my last home, why would I want a complete home inspection instead?